Krystalhuu/acad-homepage.github.io/_pages/about.md

 *Can AI Customer Service Be Trusted?
 The Impact of Anthropomorphism and Response Strategy on Memory of Service Failures*
 **Xuening Hu**, Ruochen Lvy, Shuyu Jia, Zi Deng, Jinyu Xu
 *Advisor: Dr. James Cummings*
-- Design a conversational chatbot using JavaScript, HTML, and CSS
+- Designed a conversational chatbot using JavaScript, HTML, and CSS
-- Investigate the impact of AI customer service design on corporate communication
+- Investigated the impact of AI customer service design on corporate communication
-- Apply biometric measure GSR to capture emotional and cognitive responses
+- Applied biometric measure GSR to capture emotional and cognitive responses
+- Provided empirical evidence on how explainable AI communication can forster trust while shaping customer relationship
 <br><br>

 **2025 · Association for Education in Journalism and Mass Communication (News and Online News Division)**
 *A Mixed-Methods Study of Narrative Frames in Digital Disaster Reporting in Hong Kong and Mainland China*
 **Xuening HU**
 - A comparative content analysis of disaster reporting
-- Use mixed-methods combining manual coding and LDA
+- Used mixed-methods combining manual coding and topic modeling (LDA)
-- Integrate quantitative analysis with qualitative interpretation
+- Integrated quantitative analysis with qualitative interpretation